failedengineers/AUTOMATION-TOOL/README.md

 Generate an App Password
 Copy the generated password

-Update your email sender script:
+Update your email sender  and resume name and the file name in the script:

 SENDER_EMAIL = "your_email@gmail.com"
 GMAIL_APP_PASSWORD = "your_generated_password"  # DONT LEAVE SPACES WHILE ENTERING THE PASSWD HERE

 Step 5 — Send Automated Outreach Emails